TheZoq2/dcs_on_linux/README.md

 the module manager.
 On steam however, things are a bit more tricky.
 If you copied your configs between standalone and steam, module manager disabled mods will be disabled in steam too.
 This information is stored in `$CONFIG_DIR/enabled.lua` or something similar.
-Remove it to fix the issues
+Remove it to fix the issues.